TinySkillet/Notes/FastAPI Best Practices.md

 #### 7. Create a custom Pydantic BaseModel

-Create a custom base model and use it to define your `Pydantic` models.
+Create a custom base model and use it to define your `Pydantic` models55.

 ```python
 class CustomBaseModel(BaseModel):